There are two reasons why a PM plan will on the Inactive list:

 The plan end date is past

 Today's date is past the end date entered in the plan setup.
-Due to a couple of different bugs with editing the end date of inactive plans, they can't be re-activated.
+Due to a bug with editing the end date of inactive plans, they can't be re-activated.
 Instead, release the student from the prematurely ended PM plan and create a new PM plan using the instructions below.

 Important note about prematurely ended PM plans

-If your district has been using incremental PM plans, please see Iowa: Is the Intervention Working?
+If your district has been using incremental PM plans (not setting the end date to the end of the school year), please see Iowa: Is the Intervention Working?
 Setting Quality Goals and Using PM Data for Decision-Making.
 Best practice is setting up PM to the end of the year and then releasing the student from PM, if a change needed.
 If you utilize the Panorama Student Success system for entering interventions for all students, not just those that are required to be entered into Student Success for ELI or Healthy Indicator reporting, you can evaluate the effectiveness of the interventions in increments using the Intervention graph without negatively impacting the progress monitoring data views.
 See: Evaluating the Effectiveness of Interventions in Student Success